Nimra786/ResAPIs/README.md

 1. The API endpoint is defined in `apiEndPoints.js`.
 2. Test data is stored in `userCreationData.js` and `userCreationPayload.json`.
 3. The test spec is written in `userCreationSpec.cy.js`.
-4. Expected output for validation is in `userCreationBaseline.json`.
+4. Expected output for JSON validation is in `userCreationBaseline.json`.